YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 * For the chatbot, __a Facebook Page that you own__ ~2min

  Use the same account as your Facebook Developper account [to create your page](https://www.facebook.com/pages/create/?ref_type=pages_browser)

+ The Page gives an identoty to your chatbot, you can't have one without it.

 ### Tutorial